 An additional loss term is applied, proportional to the $\ell^2$ distance between activation space vectors of the original model and the model being trained.
 Formally, this is defined as

-where $\mathbf{x}_\theta$ is a vector obtained by concatenating the residual stream vectors of the model $\theta$ at selected transformer layers and all token positions, and $||\cdot, \cdot||_2$ is the $\ell^2$ norm, and $\mathbf{x}_{\theta_0}$ is the same vector computed with the initial aligned model.
-While all layers can be used, we follow \citet{mukhoti_fine-tuning_2024} in only using the representation at every 5th layer to conserve memory.
+where $\mathbf{x}_\theta$ is a vector obtained by concatenating the residual stream vectors of the model $\theta$ at selected transformer layers and all token positions, $\mathbf{x}_{\theta_0}$ is the same vector computed with the initial aligned model and $||\cdot, \cdot||_2$ is the $\ell^2$ norm.
+While all layers can be used, we follow \citet{mukhoti_fine-tuning_2024} and only use the representation at every 5th layer to conserve memory.

-\paragraph{Interleaving safe data} Finally, we can also interleave safe instruct data in the training data.
-We expect this to explicitly prevent misalignment in the general domain by training the model to minimize loss on benign data containing desired behavior, similarly to instruct-tuning, thereby mitigating emergent misalignment.
-In the remainder of the paper, we refer to this method as \emph{Interleaving} for brevity.

-A similar method has been investigated in the contemporaneous study by \citet{wang2025persona} (Figure 13), who find that including even 10\% of \emph{in-domain} safe data can significantly mitigate EMA in some domains, such as code.
-However, in other domains like medical misinformation, even a 50/50 mixture of safe and misaligned data is sufficient to induce EMA.
-We instead focus on \emph{general domain} safe instruct tuning data, hypothesizing that a smaller fraction can suffice to inhibit generalization of misalignment to out-of-domain tasks.
-Furthermore, model providers can apply general domain interleaving independently of the content of the fine-tuning dataset.
-Constructing an aligned analog of each fine-tuning dataset would be costly and not well-defined in all cases.